Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

 #### 3.3.7 Operational Decisions in Governance Meetings

 Governance Meetings are primarily intended to support a Circle’s Governance Process.
 As long as it does not distract from this intended focus, any participant may nonetheless accept Projects or Next-Actions during a Governance Meeting, or make other operational decisions that are outside the scope of the Circle’s Governance Process.
-However, the Secretary may not capture any operational outputs or decisions in the formal Governance minutes or records of the Circle.
+However, the Board Master may not capture any operational outputs or decisions in the formal Governance minutes or records of the Circle.
 Further, operational outputs and decisions made in a Governance Meeting carry no more or less weight or authority than those made outside of a Governance Meeting.

 ### 3.4 Interpreting the Constitution & Governance

 As a Organization's Member of the Organization, you may use your reasonable judgment to interpret this Constitution and any Governance within the Organization, including how these apply within a specific situation, and then act based on your interpretation.
-You may also rely on an explicit interpretation given by the Secretary of any Circle that is affected by the Governance.
+You may also rely on an explicit interpretation given by the Board Master of any Circle that is affected by the Governance.
 However, in either case, the following additional terms apply:

-#### 3.4.1 Secretary Interpretation Trumps
+#### 3.4.1 Board Master Interpretation Trumps

-If your interpretation conflicts with an interpretation ruling made by a Secretary, the Secretary’s interpretation trumps your own and applies instead, and you are responsible for aligning with it until any underlying Governance changes.
+If your interpretation conflicts with an interpretation ruling made by a Board Master, the Board Master’s interpretation trumps your own and applies instead, and you are responsible for aligning with it until any underlying Governance changes.

 #### 3.4.2 Super-Circle Interpretation Trumps

-A Circle’s Secretary may overrule an interpretation given by a Secretary of any Sub-Circle.
-If two Secretaries give conflicting rulings and one is from the Secretary of a Circle that ultimately contains the other Circle, then you are responsible for aligning with the interpretation given by the broader Circle’s Secretary.
+A Circle’s Board Master may overrule an interpretation given by a Board Master of any Sub-Circle.
+If two Secretaries give conflicting rulings and one is from the Board Master of a Circle that ultimately contains the other Circle, then you are responsible for aligning with the interpretation given by the broader Circle’s Board Master.

 #### 3.4.3 Interpretations Become Standards

-After ruling on an interpretation, a Secretary may choose to publish that interpretation and the logic behind it in the Governance records of the Circle.
-If published, the Secretary of that Circle and the Secretaries of any contained Circles are responsible for attempting to align any future rulings with the previously published logic and interpretations.
+After ruling on an interpretation, a Board Master may choose to publish that interpretation and the logic behind it in the Governance records of the Circle.
+If published, the Board Master of that Circle and the Secretaries of any contained Circles are responsible for attempting to align any future rulings with the previously published logic and interpretations.

-A Secretary may only contradict previously published logic or interpretations once a compelling new argument or circumstance supports a reversal.
+A Board Master may only contradict previously published logic or interpretations once a compelling new argument or circumstance supports a reversal.
 Once contradicted however, the new logic and interpretations become the acting standard that all future rulings must align with.

 #### 3.4.4 Striking Invalid Governance

-Any Circle Member of a Circle may ask its Secretary to rule on the validity of any Governance of the Circle or any Role or Sub-Circle ultimately contained by the Circle.
-Upon such a request, if the Secretary concludes the Governance conflicts with the rules of this Constitution, the Secretary must then strike the offending Governance from the acting Governance record.
-After doing so, the Secretary must promptly communicate what was struck and why to all Core Circle Members of the Circle that held the offending Governance.
+Any Circle Member of a Circle may ask its Board Master to rule on the validity of any Governance of the Circle or any Role or Sub-Circle ultimately contained by the Circle.
+Upon such a request, if the Board Master concludes the Governance conflicts with the rules of this Constitution, the Board Master must then strike the offending Governance from the acting Governance record.
+After doing so, the Board Master must promptly communicate what was struck and why to all Core Circle Members of the Circle that held the offending Governance.

 ### 3.5 Process Breakdown